 Youth Work

-Working with youth could entail working or volunteering for a sporting organisation, church group, social organisation– anywhere where with under 18’s are in a supervised situation.
+Working with youth could entail working as a mentor or case manager as well as working or volunteering for a sporting organisation, church group, social organisation– anywhere where with under 18’s are in a supervised situation.
 Youth justice is where the youth have been directed by the justice system to be in the care and direction of authorised community and/or government agencies.
-Some of the units of competency are compliance certification such as First Aid and Child Safe Environments.

 Health Care

 This sector is growing at a faster pace than there are employees to fill gaps.
 It includes aged care, mental health, disability, and home & community support services.
-There are opportunities available for studying combined qualifications: for example, Aged Care with Disability is a useful bundle of qualifications which assists employability.
+There are opportunities available for studying multiples areas: for example, Aged Care with Disability is a useful grouping which can assist employability.